JakkeLab-AEC/amountslicer-fe/README.md

 ---
 ### How to see Ifc Viewer page
 - Currently, I'm concentrating on three.js viewport pagg.
-Thus, please following below
+Thus, please follow below steps

 1. Run the server app.
 Server app repository link is on the below of this README.MD